|

 Iowa House passes bill to cap public university tuition, restrict DEI programs: Republicans in the Iowa House of Representatives passed a bill Feb.
 29 to cap in-state tuition increases and put restrictions on diversity, equity and inclusion programs at Iowa’s public universities.
 The bill would also add two lawmakers to the Board of Regents as nonvoting members, and it would make many other changes to higher education policies in Iowa, including some that the universities have already put into motion, according to this story from Iowa Public Radio.

 "I AM A WOMAN WHO CAME FROM THE COTTON FIELDS OF THE SOUTH.
 FROM THERE I WAS PROMOTED TO THE WASHTUB.
 FROM THERE I WAS PROMOTED TO THE COOK KITCHEN.
 AND FROM THERE I PROMOTED MYSELF INTO THE BUSINESS OF MANUFACTURING HAIR GOODS AND PREPARATIONS.
-I HAVE BUILT MY OWN FACTORY ON MY OWN GROUND."

 Activities for adults and kids celebrating Women’s History Month in the Des Moines metro (Des Moines Register).
 Dasia Taylor: See how one Iowan is using her platform in the STEM field to help inspire the next generation of scientists (Iowa PBS).
 CVS and Walgreens will begin selling abortion pills this month (New York Times).
 Iowa senator fears for women's future on boards, commissions (Raccoon Valley Radio).
 She was harassed at a tech conference.
 Now other women are sharing #MeToo moments (NPR).
 Why teachers are still leaving the profession (Wall Street Journal).